kelvin-cykong/kelvin-cykong.github.io/pages/work-exp.md

 ## The Ohzone Inc.
 #### Engineering and Data Analytics Intern
 *July 21 - Sept 21*
-- Develop using OpenCV on Python
+- Develop and Image Processing Tools using OpenCV on Python
+- Develop 3D models on images

 ## The Chinese Unviersity of Hong Kong